 Yes, however each of these rugs are unique and should be evaluated.
 The sisal rugs are not made to be cleaned, and results are limited and very with each rug.
 Hot water extraction can cause shrinkage, discoloration or even water rings.

-YES!!
-We clean wool often and use only Wool Safe approved cleaners.
-We use a little lower temperature, lower pressure and there is a special low pH rinsing surfactant we use as well.
+YES!!!!, we have special products that we use for wool.
+We clean wool often.
+We use a little lower temperature, lower pressure and there is a special low PH rinsing surfactant we use as well.
 We give special concern to drying time when cleaning wool as well.
 Most importantly there is no substitute for experience.
 And our 20 years of cleaning experience makes us the true experts in cleaning wool.

 Yes, we have special Haitian cotton cleaner, or we can dry-clean it.
 Each case is unique and should be evaluated.